DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ```

 Select the policy and click the "Attach policy" button at botton right of the page.
-The role attached to the instance is modified with his new policy and we should be able to create a Customer Master Key (CMK) now from the instance.Let's try it.
+The role attached to the instance is modified with his new policy and we should be able to create a Customer Master Key (CMK) now from the instance.
+Let's try it.

 ### Step 3 - Create the key  - again - and set an alias

 Run the aws kms create-key command again and this time you will get the result from the creation og the key as a JSON block with the metadata of the key.
 See example below:

 ```